Heavy quark momentum diffusion from the lattice using gradient flow: The color-electric correlator in perturbation theory

-Correlators calculated on the lattice suffer from cutoff effects.
-One can remove the leading-order contribution of these effects from the non-perturbative lattice data by utilizing the perturbative lattice and continuum correlators (see \autoref{glatflow1} and \cite{Eller:2018yje}).
-This technique is known as tree-level improvement~\cite{Sommer:1993ce}.
-In appendix \ref{sec:tree-level-imp} we explain in detail how to perform the improvement for the color-electric correlator under flow.
-Note that in our study the non-perturbative correlator is obtained using Zeuthen flow, while the perturbative lattice calculations are done with Wilson flow.
-The main point of appendix \ref{sec:tree-level-imp} is that it is reasonable to improve the Zeuthen-flowed correlator by using the non-flowed leading-order lattice correlator.
-Since we want to normalize the data with the leading-order continuum correlator, we end up with the dimensionless ratio (cf. \autoref{tree-level-imp} and \ref{Gimp_zeuthen})
+Note that in our study the nonperturbative correlator is obtained using an improved discretization of the flow equation called \textit{Zeuthen flow} (see \autoref{sec:lattice-setup}), while the perturbative lattice calculations are done with \textit{Wilson flow}.
+The main point of appendix \ref{sec:tree-level-imp} is that it is reasonable to improve the Zeuthen-flowed correlator by using the nonflowed leading-order lattice correlator.
+Since we want to normalize the data with the leading-order continuum correlator, we end up with the dimensionless ratio [cf. \cref{tree-level-imp} and \cref{Gimp_zeuthen}]

 on which the continuum and flow-time-to-zero extrapolations will be performed.